OSInside/kiwi/doc/source/commands/system_create.rst

 --signing-key=<key-file>

-  set the key file to be trusted and imported into the package manager database before performing any opertaion.
+  set the key file to be trusted and imported into the package manager database before performing any operation.
 This is useful if an image build should take and validate repository and package signatures during build time.
 In create step this option only affects the boot image.
 This option can be specified multiple